50+ Common (& Not So Common) Literary Devices for 2024

 Example of Motif

-The book/movie Ready Player One is stuffed with pop motifs from the 1980s.
 The entire plot revolves around a virtual 1980s world, which contrasts with the main character’s bleak real-life.

 41. Paradox